 He is a graduate of the University of Notre Dame and the University of Seton Hall Law School.
 He has served his community, Manalapan Township, where he lives with his wife and four children, by serving as their Municipal Court Judge, and as counsel to the Manalapan Township Zoning Board of Adjustment.

-He is a former member of the New Jersey Institute of Local Government Attorneys, the National Academy of Elder Law Attorneys, the Guardianship and Conservatorship Committee of NAELA, Monmouth County Probate and Estate Committee and the Monmouth County Chancery Practice Committee.
+He is a past member of the New Jersey Institute of Local Government Attorneys, a present member of the National Academy of Elder Law Attorneys, the Guardianship and Conservatorship Committee of NAELA, the Monmouth County Probate and Estate Committee, and the Monmouth County Chancery Practice Committee.

-He counsels clients (individual and corporate) at all economic levels in business transactions, estate tax planning for tax reduction and avoidance, wills, trusts and probate including probate litigation, contested family and estate disputes, will contests, guardianships and nursing home planning for Medicaid qualification, particularly for clients and families dealing with dementia, Alzheimer’s Parkinson’s, Multiple Sclerosis, stroke and other health related issues affecting our aging population.
+He counsels clients (individual and corporate) at all economic levels in business and real estate transactions, estate planning for tax reduction and wealth preservation, wills, trusts and probate including probate litigation, contested family and estate disputes, will contests, guardianships and nursing home planning for Medicaid qualification, particularly for clients and families dealing with dementia, Alzheimer’s Parkinson’s, Multiple Sclerosis, stroke and other health-related issues affecting our aging population.

-He manages the firm’s extensive elder law and disability practice area on behalf of clients seeking Medicaid long term care and Veterans benefits, Medicare coverage and eligibility for state funded programs for health and medical benefits.
+He manages the firm’s extensive elder law and disability practice area on behalf of clients seeking Medicaid long-term care and Veterans benefits, Medicare coverage and continued benefits, eligibility for state-funded programs for health and medical benefits.
 Mr. Niemann also manages the firm's extensive guardianship, special needs and disability practice.
 He litigates denials of benefits by governmental agencies at fair hearings, administrative law proceedings and direct appeals to the Appellate Division of the New Jersey Superior Court.
-He speaks at seminars and conferences on nursing home and community based alternatives to institutional care, the Nursing Home Reform Law and Veterans benefits.
-He heads the elder law, business litigation and probate sections of the firm.
+He speaks at seminars and conferences on nursing home and community-based alternatives to institutional care, the Nursing Home Reform Law and Veterans' benefits.